De fabrikant van Glasvezeltemperatuursensor, Temperatuurbewakingssysteem, Professioneel OEM/ODM Fabriek, Groothandelaar, Leverancier.op maat.

 4.2 Pt100 RTD Sensors in Dry-Type Transformer Temperature Monitoring Toepassingen

 Pt100 sensors embedded during dry-type transformer winding fabrication achieve ±0.3°C accuracy class A or ±0.15°C class AA performance.
-The compact probe design (typically 3-6mm diameter, 20-50mm lengte) allows installation in tight spaces between winding layers without compromising insulation clearances.
+The compact probe design (typically 3-6mm diameter, 20-50mm length) allows installation in tight spaces between winding layers without compromising insulation clearances.
 Connection via 3-wire or 4-wire configuration compensates for lead wire resistance, ensuring measurement accuracy regardless of cable length to control panels.

 Integration with Fan Control Systems